AltairCA/EntityFrameworkCore.PomeloMysql.Extensions/README.md

 ```
 take a look at `SslMode=Required`

-`EntityFrameworkCore.PomeloMysql.Extensions` targets `netstandard2.0`.
+`AltairCA.EntityFrameworkCore.PomeloMysql.Extensions` targets `netstandard2.0`.
 The package has following dependencies

 ```xml
 <PackageReference Include="Pomelo.EntityFrameworkCore.MySql" Version="3.1.1" />
 ```

-When you choose the version choose with the `.Net Core` Version for example if `.Net Core` version is 3.1 then choose `EntityFrameworkCore.PomeloMysql.Extensions` version 3.1.x
+When you choose the version choose with the `.Net Core` Version for example if `.Net Core` version is 3.1 then choose `AltairCA.EntityFrameworkCore.PomeloMysql.Extensions` version 3.1.x

 ## setup

 ### NuGet install:

-`Install-Package EntityFrameworkCore.PomeloMysql.Extensions`
+`Install-Package AltairCA.EntityFrameworkCore.PomeloMysql.Extensions`

 ### DbContext